pranav-prakash/RokuCast/README.md

 ## Supported Formats / Limitations

-The extension supports the subset of formats the roku can play (mp4 mainly).
+The extension supports the subset of formats the roku can play (mp4 and m3u8/HLS live stream mainly).

 It will work on the majority of sites using an html5 video player (and in a few specific cases also works on flash sites.. worth trying out).
 Note that some websites will only offer the content in an html5 format to mobile devices, so you could try spoofing user-agent (install a chrome extension to do so).